On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

-{\bf Implementation Details.} For a fair comparison, the hyperparameters of neural networks for action prediction in NaiveAR and ADCAR are the same.
-We set the hyperparameters for VACA by following \cite{sanchez2022vaca}.
-By default, the threshold for anomaly detection is set to 0.995 quantiles of the training samples' distance to the center (Deep SVDD) or the reconstruction errors (AE).
-For the intervene value prediction, we utilize a feed-forward network with structure m-2048-2048-n, where m is the input dimension and n is the number of actionable features.
-The costs $\mathbf{c}$ in Eq.~\eqref{eq:obj} are user-specified functions for each feature to represent preferences or feasibility of features changing.
+{\bf Implementation Details.} For a fair comparison, the hyperparameters of neural networks for action prediction in NaiveAM and RootCLAM are the same.
+We set the hyperparameters for VACA by following \cite{sanchez2021vaca}.
+By default, the threshold for anomaly detection is set to 0.995 quantiles of the training samples' distances to the center (Deep SVDD) or the reconstruction errors (AE).
+For the intervention value prediction, we utilize a feed-forward network with structure m-2048-2048-n, where m is the input dimension and n is the number of actionable features.
+The costs $\mathbf{c}$ in Eq.~\eqref{eq:obj} are user-specified functions for each root cause feature to represent preferences or feasibility of features changing.
 The cost functions can be changed according to the requirements or prior knowledge.
-To be fair, we use the standard deviation of each feature as the cost for NaiveAR and ADCAR.
-Our code is available online \footnote{https://tinyurl.com/ADCAR2022}.
+To be fair, we use the standard deviation of each root cause feature as the cost for NaiveAM and RootCLAM.
+Our code is available online \footnote{https://github.com/hanxiao0607/RootCLAM}.